H0R5E/aneris/README.md

 the source code root directory:

 ```
-conda env create -f environment.yml
+conda create -n _aneris python=2.7 pip
 ```

-Activate the conda environment:
+Activate the environment, then copy the `.condrc` file to store installation
+channels:

 ```
 $ conda activate _aneris
+$ copy .condarc %CONDA_PREFIX%
 ```

-Install the source code of [polite](https://github.com/DTOcean/polite) using the `requirements-conda-dev.tex` file and pip:
+Install [polite](https://github.com/DTOcean/polite) into the environment.
+For example, if installing them from source:

 ```
 $ cd \\path\\to\\polite